ng-boba/ng-boba-sandbox/README.md

 npm start
 ```

-Now visit the server in your web browser of choice at: http://localhost:8000
+Visit the server in your web browser of choice at: http://localhost:8000

-### Explore the seed application
+### Explore the application
-Now you'll have to explore the project and see if ngBoba is right for you.
+Now it's up to you to explore the project and see if ngBoba is right for your needs.
 Open the developer tools and watch
 the seed project's dependencies get included on the fly.
+Click through the available links and watch how the
+dependencies are loaded differently.

+Enjoy ngBoba!

 ## Contact & Thanks
 For more information about ngBoba please check out [ngBoba.](http://ng-boba.github.io/)